Why McLanahan Thickeners?

 Subsequent to laboratory testing, a pilot plant test can be used to demonstrate viability at a larger scale; however, McLanahan can provide a process warranty on the basis of laboratory test work alone.

-A lifting device is a mechanical attachment to the drive head that lifts the entire rake mechanism out of the mud bed.
-While not always necessary, a rake lift is commonly used to provide some insurance against bogging of a thickener.
+A lifting device is a mechanical attachment to the drive head that lifts the Thickener's entire rake mechanism out of the mud bed.
+While not always necessary, a rake lift is commonly used to provide some insurance against bogging of a Thickener.
 Should feed or flocculation conditions change and process control tools are either insufficient or inoperative, the rake lift is programmed to activate once a pre-set drive torque is measured.
 The drive torque is assumed to have increased due to an increase in the thickness of the mud.
 By lifting the rake mechanism out the thick mud, the operator can buy some time to address the change in conditions prior to the rake drive stalling.
+Watch How A Thickener Works to see how the rake lifts when torque conditions are high.

-The feedwell mixes feed and floculant under the right shear conditions to promote the fastest free settling.
-It is designed to translate horizontal feed momentum into a vertical quiescent motion.
+The role of the feedwell in a Thickener is to mix the slurry feed and flocculant under the right shear conditions to promote the fastest free settling.
+It is designed to translate horizontal feed momentum into a gentle vertical motion.
 Achieving the appropriate velocity and shear conditions are critical to minimise the polymer consumption.
-It may incorporate feed dilution to the optimum solids level identified in the testing procedure.
+The feedwell may incorporate auto or forced dilution of the slurry feed to obtain the optimum solids level as identified in the testing procedure.
+Watch How A Thickener Works to see how the feedwell mixes and distributes the slurry particles.

 How much does a Thickener cost?

-With a wide range of duties and styles, Thickener costs can range from $200,000 to $10 million.
+Thickener costs vary due to the wide range of duties and styles.
 Please consult your local McLanahan representative to identify the most cost-effective option for your application.